mlesniak/kafka-with-go/README.md

 The (multi-stage) `Dockerfile` builds a container without external dependencies, which can then be used in arbitrary environments, e.g. in docker compose or kubernetes; a corresponding `docker-compose.yml` is provided.
 Use it as follows:

+    docker-compose up
+    docker-compose exec go ash

+and use the aforementioned `kafka-with-go` commands in the provided shell.

 ## License